 Dr Chris van Tulleken did particularly badly on his methylated DNA test and put it down to stress.
 My guess is it partly because he believes that you can get all the nutrients you need from a well balanced diet and probably doesn’t take supplements.
 In previous broadcasts he been anti-supplements and ill-informed about vitamins.
 I wrote about this in The Vitamin C Pee Myth.

 Beans and lentils got a plug due to their presence of high-resistant starch.
 Inulin, a resistant starch, is present in chicory root.
 It’s one of my favourite ‘sweeteners’ with close to zero effect on blood sugar.
 I’m going to be writing about resistant starch in my next newsletter.
 Then next plus were nuts.
-They are high in plant sterols and part of my low GL diet, together with lots of foods high in resistant starch.
+They are high in Plant sterols are compounds similar to cholesterol which occur in plants.
+They can help to prevent cholesterol being absorbed in the body…. and part of my low GL diet, together with lots of foods high in resistant starch.

 We met Elsworth, a vegan, looking and feeling great at 101.
 He’s a Seventh Day Adventist who follow a very healthy lifestyle.
 In studies on these people the vegans did best.
 However, colorectal cancer risk was lowest in fishitarians.
 Meat eaters do the worst.

-Exercise and stress were mentioned, and especially the danger of having too much cortisol.
+Exercise and stress were mentioned, and especially the danger of having too much Cortisol has been nicknamed ‘the stress hormone’ as it is released in higher levels during the body’s flight or fight response to stress.
+Levels of….
 If you’ve read The Stress Cure you’ll know the many ways to lower your cortisol, and the excellent research on Heart Math and also how pets help to lower stress levels.
 My black cat, Toots (short for Tutankhamun), is part of my low stress lifestyle.
 She follows me to the office and attends important meetings.